 I’m sure I pay more for oats because of this, but honestly, I don’t care.
 What’s even better about the two companies we vouch for, they’re also safe for those with a severe corn allergy.

 It’s easy to get caught up in the labeling, and to blindly trust it.
-Sadly, if you’re living with food allergies that isn’t always the best idea.
+Sadly, if you’re living with food allergies or other dietary restrictions, that isn’t always the best idea.
 When you call companies, you’ll learn a LOT about how the food is grown, processed, packaged, etc. The phone calls may enlighten and/or upset you.

 If you’re gluten free and feeling great, there’s a good chance you’re making all the best food choices for yourself.
 If you’re gluten free and know that something still isn’t quite right… you may need to tweak your food choices, or see if there are any other undiagnosed issues going on.